sudarshan85/learning-agent/content/post/mercari_1.md

 tags: [machine learning, mercari]
 ---
 ## Introduction
 Data comes in various forms such as images, text, and tabular form.
 Deep learning can be applied to each of these areas and has excelled by giving state-of-art results.
-In this blog post series, I'm going to explore how to apply Deep Learning to a mixture of data components, specifically, text data and tabular data.
+In this blog post series, I'm going to explore how to apply Deep Learning to a mixture of data groups, specifically, text data and tabular data.
 This is part of a bigger research project that I'm working on, which uses medical data (excluding images) which often consists of different types of data.

-I want to see how each data component contributes to the performance of the end model.
+I want to see how each data group contributes to the performance of the end model.
 To do this, I am going to build models that only utilize structured, unstructured, and a combination of the both the data and compare their performance.

 Structured data are presented in tabular form, examples of which include a product category or a diagnosis code for a suspected medical condition.
 Unstructured data include free-text such description of a product or a clinical note written by a doctor.
 Note that I'm excluding images as part of this projects though they come under unstructured data.